bekhzodzaylobiddinov/personal-website/posts/custom-array-list.md

 ## Basic methods

-Basic methods that the standard `IList` implements are as folows:
+Basic methods that the standard `IList` implements are as follows:

 - `int Add(object)` – adds element in the end of the list
 - `void Insert(int, object)` – adds element on a preliminary chosen position in the list